 A claims adjuster from Managed Care Innovations, Virginia Tech's Workers' Compensation carrier, will be assigned to handle the claim.

 It is the employee's responsibility to submit disability slips or job duty restrictions as authorized by the panel doctor to the departmental supervisor.
 The supervisor must submit the original disability slip for lost workdays to the Department of Human Resources.
 Please note that it is necessary to submit disability slips in a timely manner for accurate leave reporting purposes.
-The university will not accept retroactive disability slips.
+The university does not accept retroactive disability slips.

 This Executive Order (52) requires Virginia Tech to make every reasonable effort to return those employees to work who have sustained job related injuries or illnesses, and as a result are prevented from returning to their full former employment.
-Employees will be returned to work on a transitional or full time basis as soon as it is determined to be medically feasible to do so.
+Employees are returned to work on a transitional or full time basis as soon as it is determined to be medically feasible to do so.

 Departments should submit the Employers' Accident Report as an "Incident Only" even if medical treatment is not required at the time of injury.
-To file the report as an "Incident Only," please indicate on line #44 of the Employers' Accident Report that the employee did not see a physician.
+To file the report as an "Incident Only," please indicate on line 44 of the Employers Accident Report that the employee did not see a physician.